Methos: But that could just be orbital wobble.

 - In Lara Croft: Tomb Raider, Lara Croft observed the alignment of Pluto and Neptune through a telescope in a room full of what looked like 20 floodlights.
 If these two had tried to be too dim to see in that situation, Lara would have just kicked their butts.
 They must have been really trying to be bright little planetary bodies that night out of sheer terror.

 - In the season 6 finale to The Big Bang Theory, "The Bon Voyage Reaction", Raj shows his girlfriend the International Space Station, using a telescope to do so.
 The problem with this is the ISS orbits the earth every 90 minutes, so it is constantly moving.
-A telescope's field of vision is small so you would have to keep moving the telescope to see the ISS or it would whiz by very quickly.
+A non-computer-controlled telescope's field of vision is small so you would have to keep moving the telescope to see the ISS or it would whiz by very quickly, especially at a magnification high enough to see it as more than a bright star.
 The telescope was probably unnecessary anyway because the ISS is usually visible to the naked eye as it moves across the sky.

 - In the manga version of Yu-Gi-Oh!
 GX, the Big Bad summons his most powerful monster—The Supremacy Sun, strongest monster in the "Planet Series".
 Somewhat justified in that said Big Bad grew up in Ancient Egypt—Yu-Gi-Oh!'s Ancient Egypt... and made the Planet Series, himself.
 This may be a translation issue.
 Japanese things actually call everything stars—"wakusei" (惑星) literally translates to something like "confusing star" ("planet", by the way, comes from a word meaning "wanderer", probably for similar reasons).

 - The Crab Nebula and the Horsehead Nebula (because of their interesting appearance) were once depicted as being the home address of various aliens.
 If not, then they were in the neighborhood.
 These are not very hospitable areas to have a planet.
-They are actually areas where new stars are born.
+The former is what remains of a star that went supernova in 1054 and the latter is actually an area where new stars are born.
 Also, as with constellations, these nebulae will not retain their appearance to a person travelling in space as opposed to on Earth.
-So an alien wouldn't think of himself as being from, say, the "Horsehead Nebula."note
+So an alien wouldn't think of himself as being from, say, the "Horsehead Nebula".note

 - Tank Girl.
 The opening narration says that a comet hit the Earth and somehow got rid of most of the liquid water on Earth (as shown by the dry sea beds), presumably by evaporating it.
 It also resulted in no rain falling for 11 years.
 Unless the comet was made of some crazy compounds designed to utterly destroy water molecules, the result of all that water evaporating should have been 1) the entire planet being flash-broiled, and 2) the mother of all greenhouse effects and downpours when all of that water vapor condensed and returned to the ground.
 (Unless the comet hit the Earth so hard that it sent all the water out into deep space; but any comet impact of that magnitude would also shatter the Earth's crust and turn it into a lava world.)
 The dialog of the Water And Power personnel implies that vast amounts of water are hidden under the desert, but it's even less likely that the comet impact could have caused that.